STMicroelectronics/STM32CubeH7RS/Projects/STM32H7S78-DK/Applications/ROT/STiROT_iLoader/README.md

-## <b>STiROT_iLoader Description</b>
+## <b>STiROT_iLoader Application Description</b>

-This project provides a STiROT boot path immutable loader example.
-Boot is performed through STiROT boot path after write-protection check on the flash.
+This project provides an immutable loader example required for <b>STiROT boot path</b> or <b>STiROT_OEMuROT boot path</b>.

-This project is targeted to build an immutable loader.
-This immutable loader is interfaced between the external non-volatile memory and the internal volatile memory.
-The immutable loader is used by STiROT:

-- on a boot sequence, to load a firmware from the external non-volatile memory to the internal volatile memory
-- on an update sequence, to save a valid update in the external non-volatile memory and/or erase a bad request.

-This loader is interfaced with STiROT via two communication channels:
+STiRoT, which is an immutable code, is designed to be independent from external flash memory.
+Therefore, the control of the authenticity and integrity of the user application is done by STiRoT from the internal RAM.
+STiRoT runs in isolation level 1 (HDPL1).
+STiROT_iLoader project is provided to do the interface between the internal RAM and the external flash memory.
+This project can be adapted to the external flash memory selected by the customer.
+The iLoader binary is programmed in user flash memory during the provisioning process.
+STiROT_iLoader runs in isolation level 3 (HDPL3) and has therefore no access to the STiRoT configuration data (including the encryption and authentication keys) stored in HDPL1 OBKeys.

+Depending on its state machine, STiRoT requests STiROT_iLoader:

+- To copy the user application code image from the external flash memory to the internal RAM.
+The purpose is to detect if a new user application image must be installed or to verify if an existing user application image can be executed.
+- To copy the user application code from the internal RAM memory to the external flash memory at the end of the installation process.
+During the copy, the user application code image is reencrypted by MCE peripheral.
+The encryption key is configured and locked inside MCE by STiRoT.

+A reset is generated after each STiROT_iLoader action to continue the secure firmware update and the secure boot process.

+From security point of view STiROT_iLoader project must be trusted and is therefore under flash memory write protection (immutability).

+The communication between STiROT and STiLoader is performed trough two channels:

-- RSSCMD register: write channel, it notifies STiROT on the load status in the internal volatile memory
+- RSSCMD register: write channel, STiROT_iLoader provides STiROT with a status on the last operation performed
-- shared RAM: read channel, STiROT writes in it to share configuration with the loader:
+- shared RAM: read channel, STiROT notifies STiROT_iLoader:
-  - the operation to be performed by the immutable loader (load or save)
+  - the operation to be performed (load or save)
-  - the definition of the memory slots
+  - the configuration of the memory slots

-The external non-volatile memory is used with the MCE to encrypt/decrypt its content.
-The MCE configuration is done by STiROT.
-The immutable loader must not configure it.
-The immutable loader is interfaced with XSPI to the external non-volatile memory.
-To write in the external non-volatile memory the DMA write must be used.
+XSPI and DMA IPs are activated to access external flash memory.

 ### <b>Keywords</b>